scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

 Structured (or record) arrays such as this can be effective in many applications, but in our experience they do not provide the same level of flexibility and ease of use as other statistical environments.
-One major issue is that they do not integrate well with the rest of NumPy, which is mostly intended for working with arrays of homogeneous dtype.
+One major issue is that they do not integrate well with the rest of NumPy, which is mainly intended for working with arrays of homogeneous dtype.

 R provides the ``data.frame`` class which can similarly store mixed-type data.